mholling/nswtopo/doc/command/render.md

 # Output Resolution

 Most of the output formats are *raster* (pixel-based) formats.
 Use the `--ppi` option to set a resolution for these formats, in pixels per inch (PPI).
 The choice of PPI is a tradeoff between image quality and file size.
 The default value of 300 is a good choice for most purposes.
-A printed map may benefit from a higher value.
+Consider a higher PPI when producing a map for printing.

 For the *mbtiles* format, resolution values are fixed to zoom levels.
 The default maximum zoom level of 16 corresponds to around 260 PPI.